Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: MLA-UCB: algorithm and regret analysis

 The expression of \eqref{eqn: pp mean re} is motivated by the PPI++ method \cite{angelopoulos2023ppi++}, which has also been extensively studied in various fields, including causal inference \citep{robins1994estimation,scharfstein1999adjusting,glynn2010introduction}, semi-supervised inference \citep{zhang2019semi, azriel2022semi}, and control variates \citep{lavenberg1981perspective, nelson1990control}.
-For any non-random $\hat{\lambda}_{k,t}$, $\mukt$ is an unbiased estimate of $\mu_k$ as surrogate rewards are i.i.d. across both the offline and online phases.
-When $\hat{\lambda}_{k,t}=1$, the estimator can be written as $(\E_{k,t}[R] - \E_{k,t}[\hat R]) + \E_{k}^\off[\hat R]$, where the last term is the biased offline estimate of $\mu_k$ and the difference of the first two terms can be viewed as a bias estimate.
-The choice of $\hat{\lambda}_{k,t}$ in \eqref{eqn: power tuning empirical} is the plug-in estimate of the variance minimizer -- it ensures that the $\mukt$ is no worse than the sample mean estimator.
+For any non-random $\hat{\lambda}_{k,n}$, $\mukt$ is an unbiased estimate of $\mu_k$ as surrogate rewards are i.i.d. across both the offline and online phases.
+When $\hat{\lambda}_{k,n}=1$, the estimator can be written as $(\E_{k,n}[R] - \E_{k,n}[\hat R]) + \E_{k}^\off[\hat R]$, where the last term is the biased offline estimate of $\mu_k$ and the difference of the first two terms can be viewed as a bias estimate.
+The choice of $\hat{\lambda}_{k,n}$ in \eqref{eqn: power tuning empirical} is the plug-in estimate of the variance minimizer -- it ensures that the $\mukt$ is no worse than the sample mean estimator.

 While asymptotic inference of the estimator \eqref{eqn: pp mean re} is well established, it is insufficient for regret analysis in the MAB setting.
-In particular, UCB algorithms typically employ a decaying sequence of significance levels, or a fixed horizon-dependent level, and the regret analysis involves simultaneous coverage of confidence intervals over time, neither of which are challenges that the standard theory is equipped to address.
+In particular, UCB algorithms typically employ a decaying sequence of significance levels, or a fixed horizon-dependent level, and the regret analysis involves simultaneous coverage of confidence intervals over rounds, neither of which are challenges that the standard theory is equipped to address.
 For our purpose, we need a refined analysis of the finite-sample distribution of $\mukt$.

-The key challenge lies in the ratio form of $\hat{\lambda}_{k, t}$.
-To address this, we start by reformulating the estimator in a way that faciliates the analysis of the finite-sample distribution of $\mukt$.
+The key challenge lies in the ratio form of $\hat{\lambda}_{k, n}$.
+To address this, we start by reformulating the estimator in a way that facilitates the analysis of the finite-sample distribution of $\mukt$.

 \begin{proposition} Denote by the pooled sample mean of the online and offline predictions

 Then $\mukt$ is given by the intercept of the following ordinary least squares (OLS) estimator, i.e.,

 \end{proposition} Building off the equivalence with an OLS estimator, we can derive the following characterization of the distribution of $\mukt$.